Maytime (1937 film): Plot

 Seven years later, Marcia, who has married Nicolai, has become the toast of the operatic world, but upon her triumphant return to America, she realizes that her life is hollow.
 Although faithful and devoted to Nicolai, her lack of passion for him has made them both unhappy.
 In New York, Nicolai arranges for Marcia to sing 'Czaritza' (a fictional opera with music from Tchaikovsky's Symphony Number 5), co-starring Paul, who has become a baritone of some note.
 Nicolai does not realize that she is still in love with Paul.
-At rehearsal, they act at first as if they never have met, but Nicolai begins to suspect the truth when Archipenco (Herman Bing), Paul's singing teacher, talks about meeting Marcia in Paris many years earlier.
+At rehearsal, they act at first as if they never have met, but Nicolai begins to suspect the truth when Archipenco, Paul's singing teacher, talks about meeting Marcia in Paris many years earlier.
 Nicolai then recognizes Paul as the young man who left Marcia's dressing room after the performance of Les Huguenots.

 On a brilliant opening night, Nicolai becomes jealous over the obvious emotion in Paul and Marcia's onstage love scenes, but doesn't know that they plan to run away together.
 Later, at their hotel, when Nicolai questions Marcia, she asks for her freedom, which he promises to give.
 Marcia soon discovers that Nicolai has gone after Paul with a gun.
 At Paul's apartment, Nicolai shoots him just as Marcia arrives.
 Paul then dies in her arms, telling her that memories of their May Day together did last him all his life.
 It is presumed that Nicolai will be arrested for Paul's killing.

 At the conclusion of her story, Miss Morrison helps Barbara realize that she and Kip belong together.
 As she watches the young lovers embrace, Miss Morrison quietly dies.
 Paul's spirit appears, singing “Will you remember” Marcia's spirit rises and joins him.
 Arms about each other, they walk out of the garden, pause to smile at the young lovers, and still singing, walk down the avenue of blossoming trees.
 They cease to be transparent and, united in death, and as they complete the song, she rests her head on his shoulder.

+Production

+The film was prepared by producer Max Siegel.
+However before filming he left to go to New York and Irving Thalberg asked David Lewis to take over.
+The original director was Edmund Goulding who Lewis said was constantly rewriting the script.
+When Thalberg died the project was assigned to producer Hunt Stomberg and the Hacketts did a rewrite; a new director was assigned.